 Table 1.
 Athletes that suffered overuse hamstring injuries during Season 1 and Season 2

-This study involved a day-to-day collection of training load and non-contact hamstring injury data (collected over Season 1 and Season 2 competition seasons including matches); (b) the modeling of training load with injury, with the aim of predicting occurrence of non-contact hamstring injury.
-In order to estimate the predictive performance of multiple classification machine learning models, a collected data was split into two partitions: (a) training data set and (b) testing data set 2.
+This study involved a day-to-day collection of training load and non-contact hamstring injury data (collected over Season 1 and Season 2 competition seasons including matches); (b) the modeling of training load with injury, with the aim of predicting the occurrence of a non-contact hamstring injury.
+In order to estimate the predictive performance of multiple classification machine learning models, the collected data was split into two partitions: (a) training data set and (b) testing data set 2.
 Training data set was used to train the models, while testing data set was used to estimate predictive performance on unseen data.
 Although I suggested splitting the data into training and testing data sets by using seasons 2 (e.g. Season 1 as training data set, and Season 2 as testing data set), due to the small number of injury occurrences, the data was split by using athletes instead.
 Data from both seasons for athletes “Athlete 02”, “Athlete 03”, “Athlete 40”, and “Athlete 52” was used as testing data set.
-Splitting the data by using this method, rather than seasons, has achieved multiple goals: (1) more injury occurrences are used to train the models, (2) potentially different loading patterns from two seasons are taken into account, and (3) models are evaluated on the unseen athletes, which represent ecologically valid way to evaluate the model.
+Splitting the data by using this method, rather than seasons, has achieved multiple goals: (1) more injury occurrences are used to train the models, (2) potentially different loading patterns from two seasons are taken into account, and (3) models are evaluated on the unseen athletes, which represent an ecologically valid way to evaluate the model.

 Figure 2.
 Characteristics of training and testing data sets

 Session training load was represented by using three training load metrics.
 The name and the origin of training load metrics remain anonymous.
 Training load metrics were mostly captured for all training sessions, which included skill sessions and matches, resistance training sessions, recovery sessions, off-legs conditioning sessions, as well as rehab sessions.
-Due to the data acquisition nature, some training load metrics were not acquired on certain type of training sessions.
-Thus, with reported and used three training load metrics in this study, “total” training load was not represented in satisficing manner.
+Due to the data acquisition nature, some training load metrics were not acquired on certain types of training sessions.
+Thus, with reported and used three training load metrics in this study, “total” training load was not represented in a satisficing manner.

 Training load data was represented by using day-to-day instance for every athlete, and in case of multiple training sessions per day, training load data was summed together to get the daily training load.
 Training load for non-training days was zero, for all three metrics.
 In the cases of missing data, the data was imputed using MICE procedure 3 4.

 For the purposes of this study, an injury was defined as any non-contact, soft-tissue hamstring injury sustained by an athlete, during a training session or match, that prevented the player from completing the entire training session or match.
-Other types and locations of injuries were collected over duration of this study, but were not taken into analysis and were assumed to have no effect on the likelihood of suffering non-contact hamstring injury.
+Other types and locations of injuries were collected over the duration of this study, but were not taken into analysis and were assumed to have no effect on the likelihood of suffering a non-contact hamstring injury.
 Since the author was not involved in injury data collection, the validity of the injury data used in the current study cannot be claimed.

 Data preparation (Feature engineering)